 - 1. Set up Mixer and Graphic Equalizer.

 - 2. Install cables to snake box as needed.

-- 3. Turn mixer main and monitor volumes off.
+- Turn down mixer main and monitor volumes and reset all sliders and knobs and turn off phantom power, etc.,so you have a fresh setup and nothing lingering from the previous concert.

 - 4. Turn on mixer and EQ.

-- 5. In the sound closet, turn on amp and set levels at mid-point.
+- 5. In the sound closet, turn on amp and set levels at 11 o'clock.